Chart Color Schemes

 Employment conditions in Mareeba face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Workforce participation is lower at 54.6%, compared to Rest of Qld's 59.1%.
-Key industries employing residents are agriculture, forestry & fishing, health care & social assistance, and retail trade.
-Agriculture, forestry & fishing stands out with employment levels at 3.8 times the regional average.
-Conversely, health care & social assistance has lower representation at 13.5% versus the regional average of 16.1%.
+Leading employment industries among residents comprise agriculture, forestry & fishing, health care & social assistance, and retail trade.
+The area demonstrates a particularly notable concentration in agriculture, forestry & fishing, with employment levels at 3.8 times the regional average.
+Conversely, health care & social assistance shows lower representation at 13.5% versus the regional average of 16.1%.
+While local employment opportunities exist in the area, it appears many residents commute elsewhere for work, based on the count of Census working population to local population.

 Frequently Asked Questions - Employment